kubernetes/enhancements/keps/sig-api-machinery/4933-cacher-label-index/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, by disabling `CacherLabelIndex` FeatureGate for `kube-apiserver` and removing commandline options `LabelIndex`.
+Yes, by disabling `CacherLabelIndex` FeatureGate for `kube-apiserver` and removing commandline options `--index-labels`.
 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?).